fitfab/fed-profile/README.md

 * When clicking on the link update the header with the link text

 * When clicking on the header reset its text to "Front End Profile"

+***Submit your work***

+When you are done with the test, please submit your your branch(the name of the branch should be your first name and last name) via a Pull Request.